Dr. Joanne B. Ciulla

 Her academic appointments have included the UNESCO Chair in Leadership Studies at the United Nations International Leadership Academy in Jordan and appointments at La Salle University, the Harvard Business School, and The Wharton School.
 She has also held visiting appointments at the University of Fort Hare in South Africa, Oxford University, The University of Melbourne, and Nyenrode Universitit in the Netherlands.

-Dr. Ciulla’s research interests are leadership ethics, business ethics, international leadership and the philosophy of work.
-She is the author of two books and countless journal articles, as well as the editor or co-editor of 10 books.
+Dr. Ciulla’s research interests are leadership ethics, business ethics, international leadership, and the philosophy of work.
+She is the author of four books: The Working Life (2000), The Ethics of Leadership (2003), Honest Work (3rd editiion, 2014), and The Search for Ethics in Leadership, Business, and Beyond (2020).
+She has also published countless journal articles and is the editor, co-editor, or co-author of many books.
 In addition, she is the series editor of New Horizons in Leadership Studies (Edward Elgar).

 International Leadership Association Lifetime Achievement Award, 2018